-Robert L. Shibley (1978- ) is the executive director of the Foundation for Individual Rights in Education (FIRE) and a leading voice on campus free-speech issues.
+Robert Shibley, executive director of Foundation for Individual Rights in Education, has been a leading advocate in campus free-speech issues.
+He joined FIRE in 2003.

 Born in Toledo, Ohio, Shibley earned both his undergraduate and law degrees at Duke University.
 During his undergraduate days, he served as the managing editor of the Duke Review, learning first-hand the realities of censorship.
 He joined FIRE in 2003 and has assumed different roles during his tenure with the free-speech organization, including Program Manager, Senior Vice President, and Executive Director.